knickels/Player-Stage-Manual/CONTROLLERS.md

             "ranger:1" ]
 )
 ```
-Here we've told the Player server that our ``robot'' has devices which use the
+Here we've told the Player server that our "robot" has devices which use the
 position2d, ranger, and blobfinder interfaces.
 In our code then, we should
 connect to the position2d, ranger, and blobfinder proxies like so:
 ```